MHKiT-Software/MHKiT/docs/_sources/overview.rst.txt

 Overview
 ========

-MHKiT is open-source software, developed in Python and MATLAB, that aims to provide the international marine renewable energy (MRE) community with tools for:
+MHKiT is open-source software, developed in Python and MATLAB, that provides the international marine renewable energy (MRE) community with tools for:

 * Data processing
 * Data visualization